sharadregoti/tyk-docs/tyk-docs/content/shared/self-managed-licensing-include.md

 ---
 ---

 Tyk Self-Managed is the easiest way to install Tyk Full Lifecycle API Management solution in your infrastructure.
 There is no calling home, and there are no usage limits.
-You have full control.
+You have complete control.

 See [licensing and deployment models]({{< ref "tyk-self-managed#tyk-self-managed-licensepricing" >}}) to learn about the different deployment options for Self-Managed.

-Register here to get a 14-day temporary licenses for the Tyk Dashboard & Developer Portal:

-{{< button_left href="https://tyk.io/sign-up/" color="green" content="Free trial" >}}

-For longer duration trials, or to request trials of the other proprietary software please contact the Tyk Team and tell us about your plans:
+Contact us to get started with Tyk Self Managed.

 {{< button_left href="https://tyk.io/contact/" color="green" content="Contact us" >}}